Cosmic Trigger trilogy: Publication history

 Cosmic Trigger I was originally published by And/Or with Simon and Schuster in 1977 with an introduction by Timothy Leary.
 It was later republished by New Falcon Publications.
+The second book was published in 1991, and the third in 1995.

 A new edition, edited and with a new introduction by John Higgs, was published by Hilaritas Press on February 23, 2016.
 Hilaritas Press is the new publishing house created by the Robert Anton Wilson Trust.